antitree/private-tor-network/README.md

 * Enable verbose logging by changing the `./config/torrc`
 * Check permissions for your ./tor folder
 * Delete the files in your ./tor folder so you can start from scratch (or specifically the torrc.da file)

+### TODO

+* Use an environment variable to choose which version of tor to compile

+### Dislaimer

+This project is in no way associated with the Tor Project or their developers.
+Like many people I'm a fan of Tor and recommend considering ways you can help the project.
+Consider running a relay, donating, or writing code.

 ### References